Deputy Prime Minister of Poland

-The deputy president of the Council of Ministers (Wiceprezes Rady Ministrów), colloquially known as the Deputy Prime Minister (Wicepremier), is the deputy of the Prime Minister of Poland and a member of the Council of Ministers of the Republic of Poland.
+The deputy prime minister of Poland (Wicepremier), formally the vice president of the Council of Ministers (Wiceprezes Rady Ministrów), is the deputy of the prime minister of Poland and a member of the Council of Ministers.
 They can also be one of the Ministers of the Republic of Poland.
-The Constitution of the Republic does not limit the number of persons who can hold the position of deputy prime minister simultaneously.
+The Constitution of Poland does not limit the number of persons who can hold the position of deputy prime minister simultaneously.